 • Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing;

-Third-party independent researchers or companies may submit vulnerabilities by using web form (https://patchstack.com/red-team/) or directly by email: firstname.lastname@example.org.
+Third-party independent researchers or companies may submit vulnerabilities using the web form (https://patchstack.com/report/) or by email: firstname.lastname@example.org.

 • Patchstack validates all vulnerabilities.

-• After validation, Patchstack will contact the software author/vendor to provide all information about the vulnerability so the software author could start the patching procedure.
+• After validation, Patchstack will contact the software author/vendor to provide all information about the vulnerability so the software author can start the patching procedure.

-• We will negotiate all details like patch release date and disclosure date with the software developer to ensure that after the release of the patched version, significant numbers of software users updated their software versions to the latest patched version.
+• We will negotiate all details like the patch release date and disclosure date with the software developer to ensure that after the release of the patched version, significant numbers of software users update their software versions to the latest patched version.

 • Patchstack will make public disclosures on the Patchstack Vulnerability Database (https://patchstack.com/database/).

 • All disclosed vulnerabilities will have their database entry (separate entries for each vulnerability type when software has multiple vulnerabilities).
-We also provide additional information like CVSS 3.1 base score, OWASP TOP10 type, researcher name and contacts (if the author wishes so), and more related information.
+We also provide additional information like CVSS 3.1 base score, OWASP TOP10 type, researcher name, contacts (if the author wishes), and more related information.

 • If the software is abandoned, we will mark it as such.
-Abandoned software vulnerabilities may be disclosed even if no patched version of the software is available.
+Abandoned software vulnerabilities may be disclosed even if no patched software version is available.
 Its developer is inaccessible by known contacts or ignores attempts to contact.

 • Patchstack will try to contact the vendor via contacts provided on the product page.
 We will not create accounts for support forums or ticketing systems to report the vulnerability.
 The vendor is fully responsible for the ability of any user to contact him and report the issues related to his software.
 If there's no way to report the vulnerability, we will report it to the management of the repository that hosts the vulnerable component.